AMD's Ryzen 5 1600 Skyrockets To No. 2 On Amazon, Passmark Submissions Increase

 Passing The Mark?

-Passmark posts quarterly updates that outline the number of benchmark submissions the company has received, and AMD submissions have jumped impressively.
-Due to an incredibly misleading chart and article title, many mistake the results as an indicator of Ryzen's market share.
+Passmark posts quarterly updates that outline the number of benchmark submissions the company has received, and AMD submissions have increased.
+Due to an incredibly misleading chart and article title, many mistake the results as an indicator of AMD's market share.
 The results do not represent actual sales figures, and certainly do not represent market share.

-Passmark's original chart showed that submissions with AMD systems rose from 20.6% the previous quarter to 31%.
-That's a jump of 10.4%.

-However, an unexplained update to the chart lowers the percentage to 26.6%, which is a 6% increase.
-In either case, that is the largest single-quarter increase Passmark has recorded from either vendor since it began tracking in Q1 2004.
-The incredible rise in submissions may not be indicative of actual market share, but it does indicate that something is happening, and any jump is a positive development.
+Passmark's Q2 chart showed that submissions with AMD systems rose from 18.1% the previous quarter to 20.6%.
+The jump appears more pronounced in the chart above due to the daily update cadence.
+The rise in submissions may not be indicative of actual market share, but it does indicate that something is happening.
+We've included a quick breakdown of the numbers behind Passmark's chart at the end of the article.

 It's Getting Steamy In Here